jerilynzheng/al-folio/_projects/feed.markdown

 How we're approaching this:

-1. A single ingredient: the basic building block of food.
+1. <mark>A single ingredient</mark>: the basic building block of food.
 How do you use this?
-2. A dish: an old family recipe, your favorite order, this could be anything.
+2. <mark>A dish</mark>: an old family recipe, your favorite order, this could be anything.
-3. A restaurant: your local family go-to, a place that's been a mainstay in your community for generations, the hot new establishment, or maybe even a chain restaurant...
+3. <mark>A restaurant</mark>: your local family go-to, a place that's been a mainstay in your community for generations, the hot new establishment, or maybe even a chain restaurant...

 All of these different facets of food have stories behind them.
 We want people to share and connect.